mattcl/robocode_matchmaker/app/views/pages/advanced.md

 When facing many enemies, a spinning radar is sufficient.
 In this case, our radar movement is just the backup component (spin your radar around infinitely).
-There are more complex mele radars that involve moving to the last scanned enemy first, but that's more advanced than you need to worry about right now.
+There are more complex melee radars that involve moving to the last scanned enemy first, but that's more advanced than you need to worry about right now.

 ### "Locking" radar ###

-In 1v1 battles (and sometimes even in mele) the more frequently we can scan the enemy robot, the better (since we can react more frequently).
+In 1v1 battles (and sometimes even in melee) the more frequently we can scan the enemy robot, the better (since we can react more frequently).
 One way to achieve this is with a "locking" radar: